DragosAGrigore/ToDoApp/README.md

 A short application where I just use a Node.js server and a MongoDB database in order to have a to do list.

 # Credentials

+In case of asking for credentials, the values can be taken from here:

 | Key | Value |
 | ------ | ------ |
 | Username | admin |